-The nurse and receptionist had annual appraisals.
+The nurses and reception staff had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.

 Staff told us that they completed 'highly recommended' training as per General Dental Council professional standards.
 This included undertaking medical emergencies and basic life support training annually.